fastrgv/AdaGate/README.md

 ## AdaGate Game Features
 * Works on PCs or laptops running Windows, OSX or GNU/Linux.
 And if GNAT is installed you can rebuild it yourself!
-But first try the delivered binaries.
+But first try the binaries that are delivered for all platforms.
-* Windows, GNU/Linux and OSX binaries provided, as well as full source.
+* Full source is provided.
 * Note that both 32 and 64 bit builds for Windows are delivered.
 * Laptop friendly controls;  supports Mac Retina displays.
 * A 3D Sokoban puzzle game that uses the intersection of two cylinders as a puzzle piece that rolls in two perpendicular directions.
-* New stargate dial-home-device [DHD] allows non-linear play; see the island setting evolve.
+* New stargate dial-home-device [DHD] allows non-linear play; see the island setting evolve from sun to fog to evening to night.
 * Roll the ZPM power cells to empower the portals and escape thru a wormhole
 * Four rooms and five degrees of difficulty for a total of 20 challenging puzzles.
-And now solutions are available in the file ./data/solns.sok.
+And solutions are available in the file ./data/solns.sok.
 * Serves as a blueprint for modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and textures.
-* Note that Sangwine's PNG-IO library, and the Ada bindings to SFML, OpenGL & SDL2 in this app constitute a complete, yet easily extendable Ada library that could be used for most any modern OpenGL project including games, animations, simulations, modeling, or engineering.
+* Note that Sangwine's PNG-IO library, and the Ada bindings to SFML, OpenGL & GLFW3 in this app constitute a complete, yet easily extendable Ada library that could be used for most any modern OpenGL project including games, animations, simulations, modeling, or engineering.